Njoxpy/dashboard/docs/backend.md

 ---

 With the above structure, end users should be able to easily clone the repository, configure their environment, and start using the backend API.
-The modular structure will also allow them to scale and add new features without disrupting the existing codebase.
+The modular structure will also allow them to scale and add new features without disrupting the existing codebase and guide.